 Then, the re-sampled map has been re-projected in the sinusoidal POLDER grid using the nearest neighbor method.
-At final, as the GLC_2000 classification is truncated at 56° South, the map has been filled to South pole using the IGBP classification.
+At final, as the GLC_2000 classification is truncated at 56° South, the map has been filled to South pole using the IGBP classification, previously used to generate the first version of the POLDER BRDF database.